TomasHubelbauer/selfie/readme.md

 also be called, implying `w` of width minus `x` and `h` of height - `y`.
 The screenshot should also open in a new tab so that the page doesn't have to be refreshed in between adjustments of the coordinates (losing state).

+### Consider implementing automatic crop by accepting a color of crop outline

+This feature would work by letting the user capture the tab (or the whole screen showing the tab) and then using the image to find a 1px-stroke-thick rectangle defining the crop region.
+Maybe the color won't even have to be supplied, maybe it will be feasible to implement an algorithm which looks for a rectangle like that of any color in the image.
+The lack of this pattern could also be used as an indicator for the user that they selected the incorrect tab.